Jared284/security-portfolio/labs/03-cloud-security-monitoring/07-reflections-and-improvements/README.md

 - multi-source telemetry collection
 - centralized monitoring in AWS
+- host-based detection engineering
-- basic cloud-native detection engineering
+- CloudTrail-based control-plane detection engineering
+- monitoring for network exposure changes
+- monitoring for IAM permission changes
 - threshold-based alerting
 - end-to-end validation of security controls
-- monitoring of both workload activity and AWS control-plane changes

-The project also benefits from being organized into separate sections for architecture, build, ingestion, attack simulation, detection engineering, alerting, and reflections.
+The project also benefits from being organized into separate sections for architecture, build, ingestion, validation activity, detection engineering, alerting, and reflections.
 That structure makes it easier to explain and defend.

+---

 ## Challenges Encountered